afridlund85/asd-nav/README.md

-# AsdNav - 2dv607-project

-Project repo for LNU course: 2dv607 - RIA-development with JavaScript

-## A React Router Navigation component
+# AsdNav - React Navigation component

 A navigation component to create navigation for react applications, uses react router to set up routes.